echo-lab/collab-playlist/README.md

 _A full stack app developed for research on Collaborative Playlists._

-> Tip: pay careful attention to which directory to perform each of these tasks in. __ONLY use the npm scripts indicated by this README.__
+> Tip: pay careful attention to which directory to perform each of these tasks in.

 ## How to set up for development
 1. In project root directory (`collab-playlist/`), run `npm ci`.